coinfund/governance-model/README.md

 1. There is a token distribution, which measures the number of participants and each of their relative stakes.
 2. The quorum of either stake or participants required to pass a proposal is 0.
-3. Voting is binary (yea and nea) instead of trinary (yea, nea, and abstain).
+3. Voting is binary (yea and nay) instead of trinary (yea, nay, and abstain).
+(However, the model herein is easily extensible to trinary voting or other schemes.)
 4. There is some majority threshold, *M*, which a proposal needs to achieve in voting in order to pass.
 (Typically *M* = 50%.)

 In our [formal description](https://github.com/coinfund/governance-model/blob/master/Relative_Governance.pdf), we formalize the notion of a "decisive stake" with respect to a token distribution and a vote.
 A decisive stake is one upon which the outcome of a particular vote hinges: if the voter doesn't participate, the proposal fails to pass; and otherwise, it passes.